google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 <!--
 * In a more formal setting, like a career fair where everyone is there expecting to hear about opportunities, networking would probably be more formulaic - you would introduce yourself - who you are and what you study or are there for, perhaps make a bit of small talk depending on if others are waiting (the weather, have they visited here before, are they an alumna?) and then asking questions, listening closely, and either an offer to follow up, or maybe a request from you before parting.
 Then, you’d need to follow up on whatever was decided.
-* For instance, if you got to a career fair, you may walk up and say “Hi!
+* For instance, if you go to a career fair, you may walk up and say “Hi!
 How are you?”, followed by a tiny bit of small talk and then “I’m NAME, a senior at Spelman College, studying Computer Science.
 I’m interested in summer internships - is your company offering any summer internships in software engineering?”
 You can listen carefully and ask follow up questions, including asking if the representative will take your resume, or if you should email it.
 You should also ask for a card or a way to stay in contact, and then make a request “May I send you my resume for you to review?” or “May I follow up with you directly on the opportunities you mentioned?” or the rep may say “I’ll email you with opportunities”.
-Either way, you’ve decided on next steps and you would take go home, and send a thank you email or any next step you decided on.
+Either way, you’ve decided on next steps and you would go home and send a thank you email or any next step you decided on.
 -->

 ---